nokyinlim/personal/README.md

 # Personal Dashboard

-Welcome to my personal dashboard - a central hub for all my personal projects, utilities, and tools that help me stay organized and productive.
+A central hub for all academic and productivity resources, utilities, and tools that help you stay organized and productive.

 ## Purpose